spencerbeggs/seedling/docs/gulp.md

 npm install -g "gulpjs/gulp-cli#4.0"
 ```

-Or, more verbosely, you can explicitly declare that you want a task to be executed by the local Gulp instance:
+If you need to keep the stable 3.0 branch gloablly, you can explicitly declare that you want a task to be executed by the local Gulp instance:

 ```
 ./node_modules/gulp/bin/gulp.js build
 ```

-You can check the location of the global module and versions of both global and local modules with:
+You can check the location of the Gulp and versions of both global and local modules with:

 ```bash
 which gulp && gulp --version
 ```

-To keep the API for the project simple, any major tasks such as building, deploying and releasing should be exposed as an npm script in `package.json` with the local Gulp runtime explicitly declared, eg:
+To keep the API for the project simple, any major tasks such as building, deploying and releasing should be exposed as an npm script in `[package.json](../package.json)` with the local Gulp runtime explicitly declared, eg:

 ```json
 {